J. I. Wedgwood: Liberal Catholic Church

-Wedgwood was a homosexual with what he described as an "almost unbelievably strong" sexual urge (he once visited 18 public toilets in two hours, explaining to police that he had been "searching for a friend").
-This was matched by a strong religious strain, and he was dominated by those two fundamental, but often conflicting, drives.
+After his episcopal consecration, Wedgwood traveled to Australia and consecrated Charles Webster Leadbeater as a bishop.
+He also initiated Leadbeater into Freemasonry and Martinism.
+By 1917, seeds for the Liberal Catholic Church were established in the United States, and in 1919 there were four Liberal Catholic houses of worship.

 In 1919, together with several other priests and bishops of the Liberal Catholic Church, he came under investigation for sexual activities involving boys.
 The scandals continued through the following years, leading to Wedgwood's resignation from the Theosophical Society and various other bodies and organisations including the Liberal Catholic Church (12 March 1923), announcing in a letter to Annie Besant of the Theosophical Society that he would henceforth retire into private life.
+Leadbeater was appointed as his successor.

 Wedgwood then enrolled as a doctoral candidate at the Sorbonne, combining his studies with experiments at the works of a celebrated organ builder and activities at Russian Orthodox and Old Catholic churches.
 Whilst in Paris, he became addicted to cocaine, which he used in quantity, smuggling it into England on his visits concealed in the head of his bishop's crozier.
 Whilst he was in Paris, the symptoms of secondary syphilis manifested themselves—he had contracted the disease as the result of oral sex in Sydney but had refused to admit the fact or to take any treatment.

 By 1924, with money running short, Wedgwood approached his old friend Annie Besant and through her influence again became involved with the church in Huizen, Netherlands, where he was offered a house and estate for his use.
 A small chapel was built and dedicated to Saint Michael and All Angels, where Wedgwood began to celebrate regular services.
 He also resumed his activities with the Theosophical Society, with increasingly frequent claimed visions and meetings with masters, angels, archangels and denizens of the higher realms.